kossiitkgp/docs/community/recruitment.md

 For more detailed description, refer [Freshers' Selection](/docs/events/freshers-selection)

 ## Do we accept M.Tech and Ph.D students?
-By acceptance, we mean that they will hold a number of responsibilities
+No. By acceptance, we mean that they will hold a number of responsibilities
 - Attend our meetings
 - Participate in our workshops and their logistics
 - Collaborate on projects together